Last Updated: December 15, 2020

 Spend time with your logo and any other signage.
 Hopefully, you’ve chosen a great, eye-catching logo.
 Either way, let it really shine on the front of your store.
 Think about creative ways you can display it, like hanging signs, neon, or unique placement.

 If local laws allow it, get a foldable sidewalk sign.
 Many people walk by while looking straight ahead at all times.
-This increased your branded visibility.
+This increases your branded visibility.
 Even if people don’t walk in, your name and design will still have made an impression.

 Invest in some great lighting.
 A beautifully lit space is especially welcoming before sunrise or after dark.
 Coffee shops or restaurants can lure in more foot traffic with an eye for light.